pytorch/pytorch/torch/csrc/jit/docs/serialization.md

 change.

 **Do what Python does**.
-When it comes to the serialized format, it's much simpler in the long-run to be consistent with whatever Python does.
-A good rule of thumb is: if I tried to interact with serialized artifacts using Python, would it work? i.e., all serialized code should be valid Python, and all pickled objects should be depickle-able by Python.
+When it comes to the serialized format, it's much simpler, in the long run, to be consistent with whatever Python does.
+A good rule of thumb is: if I tried to interact with serialized artifacts using Python, would it work? i.e., all serialized code should be valid in Python, and all pickled objects should be depickle-able by Python.

 Being consistent with Python means our format is more debuggable (you can always crack it open and poke at it from Python) and leads to fewer surprises for developers familiar with Python but not familiar with TorchScript.

 **Human readable**.
-In addition to being valid Python, serialized code should attempt to be readable Python.
+In addition to being valid in Python, serialized code should attempt to be readable in Python.
 We should try to preserve the variable names that authors wrote, appropriately inline short expressions, and so on.
 This helps with debugging the serialized code.